Latest Coronavirus Travel Guidance for Passengers

 Our drivers are still required to meet the requirements of the Disability Discrimination Act and assist passengers with a disability.

-- If social distancing measures cannot be maintained when deploying wheelchair ramps, assisting passengers on and off the vehicle or assisting the passenger to a seat, then the driver is required to wear a clear face shield.
+- Drivers will continue to assist passengers with disabilities by deploying wheelchair ramps, assisting passengers on and off the vehicle or assisting the passenger to a seat.

 Paying for your ticket: